 Trans Insurance Roadmap video series

 The era of routine exclusion of transgender-related care is over.
-No one should be paying for puberty-delaying treatment, hormones, or surgeries out-of-pocket anymore.
+No one should be paying for hormones, surgeries, or puberty-delaying treatment out of pocket anymore.

 Our Trans Insurance Roadmap videos are the place to start learning about your health care rights.
 The videos cover the basics of learning what your plan will cover, how to apply for coverage, and what your options are if you are denied.